DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Abstract

 \section{Abstract}

-Training time-series forecast models requires aligning the conditional distribution of model forecasts with that of the label sequence.
-The standard direct forecast (DF) approach resorts to minimize the conditional negative log-likelihood of the label sequence, typically estimated using the mean squared error.
-However, this estimation proves to be biased in the presence of label autocorrelation.
-In this paper, we propose DistDF, which achieves alignment by alternatively minimizing a discrepancy between the conditional forecast and label distributions.
-Because conditional discrepancies are difficult to estimate from finite time-series observations, we introduce a newly proposed joint-distribution Wasserstein discrepancy for time-series forecasting, which provably upper bounds the conditional discrepancy of interest.
-This discrepancy admits tractable, differentiable estimation from empirical samples and integrates seamlessly with gradient-based training.
-Extensive experiments show that DistDF improves the performance diverse forecast models and achieves the state-of-the-art forecasting performance.
-Code is available at \url{https://anonymous.4open.science/r/DistDF-F66B}.
+Training time-series forecasting models requires aligning the conditional distribution of model forecasts with that of the label sequence.
+The standard direct forecast (DF) approach resorts to minimizing the conditional negative log-likelihood, typically estimated by the mean squared error.
+However, this estimation proves biased when the label sequence exhibits autocorrelation.
+In this paper, we propose DistDF, which achieves alignment by minimizing a distributional discrepancy between the conditional distributions of forecast and label sequences.
+Since such conditional discrepancies are difficult to estimate from finite time-series observations, we introduce a joint-distribution Wasserstein discrepancy for time-series forecasting, which provably upper bounds the conditional discrepancy of interest.
+The proposed discrepancy is tractable, differentiable, and readily compatible with gradient-based optimization.
+Extensive experiments show that DistDF improves diverse forecasting models and achieves leading performance.
+Code is available at \url{https://github.com/Master-PLC/DistDF}.